Dharmaraja College: Battle of the Maroons

-Cricket was played at the school from its beginning.
+The Battle of the Maroons, Dharmaraja–Kingswood Cricket Encounter, being the oldest of its sort in Kandy with a history dating back to 1893, and the annual cross-country marathon are regular college fixtures.
 The annual cricket match against the school's traditional rival, Kingswood College, Kandy is the longest cricket match series in the central province, Sri Lanka.
-Out of those outings so far, Rajans lead the tally with 31 wins against 19 by Kingswood while 53 matches ending in a draw.
+Out of those outings so far, Rajans lead the tally with 37 wins against 19 by Kingswood while 62 matches ending in a draw.